copicomi/copicomi/README.md

 ## Hi there 👋

+Student at Harbin Institute of Technology, Weihai, major at Software Engineer, 2023-2027

+I'm learning computer science by myself with [csdiy](https://csdiy.wiki/)

+Courses and labs finished:
+- CS144
+- MIT6.1810
+- CMU15445
+- MIT6.5840

+You can reach me at 1297228257@qq.com

 <!--
 **copicomi/copicomi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.